andyhwy/aia-test/README.md

 - [React Native App]:

-  - This simple application shows how user can register and can login The app is a simple CRUD that will have the following sections: Register Page Login Page Dashboard Page Profile Page
+  - This simple application shows how user can register and can login The app is a simple CRUD that will have the following sections:
+    - Register Page
+    - Login Page
+    - Dashboard Page
+    - Rewards Page
+    - Settings Page
+    - Profile Page

 - [Simple web with ReactJs]:
   - A simple responsive web page (ReactJs) that share the business logic with RN app.